chingu-voyages/v24-geckos-team-02/README.md

 - Feature3

 ## Tech Stack
+- React.js
-- Stack1
+- Sass
-- Stack2
+- Google Books Api
-- Stack3
+- Netlify

 ## Dependencies
 This is a React App boostrapped with CRA